When playing baseball, you need to ensure that you are playing it safe at all times, and one area where safety is paramount is in the batter’s box.

 If you are not wearing a correctly fitted helmet then you are not completely safe.

-In this article, we will delve into how to measure for a batting helmet and the importance of wearing a helmet that fits your head properly.
+In this article, we will delve into how to measure for a baseball helmet and the importance of wearing a helmet that fits your head properly.

 Don’t be fooled into thinking that your helmet is an optional accessory because it’s not.
 If you’re a player, you need to wear your helmet every time you’re on the field to protect your head from wayward balls when at the batter’s box, or while running between bases.
 That’s why it’s so important to have a helmet that fits you well.

-You can easily measure your head for a batting helmet by wrapping a flexible, tailor’s measuring tape around your head.
+You can easily measure your head for a baseball helmet by wrapping a flexible, tailor’s measuring tape around your head.

 Place the tape at your forehead, keeping it level and firm as you place it around your head.
 You can simply run the measuring tape around your head keeping it about 1 inch above your eyebrows and just above your ears.